jaya1920/jaya1920/README.md

 - 👋 Hi, I’m @jaya1920
 - 👀 I’m interested in creativity & exploring
-- 🌱 I’m currently learning c++ & DSA
+- 🌱 I’m currently learning C++ & DSA
-- 📫 How to reach me VIA linedIn as jaya soni.
+- 📫 Reach me VIA linedIn as jaya soni.

 <!---
 jaya1920/jaya1920 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.